Azure Function to Apply XML Validation (Basic)

 • Or 400 Bad Request with a list of errors if there is something invalid.

 Notice that by default, if you send a message to be validated against a schema that doesn’t have the same target namespace and root node, the response will be an OK.
-This function also validates that type of message, so if you send a message that doesn’t correspond to that schema, you will get a 400 Bad Request.
+This function also validates the type of message, so if you send a message that doesn’t correspond to that schema, you will get a 400 Bad Request.

 Where can I download it?